 Filling Options and Variations

-As you know, there are endless varieties of pizza flavors out in the world.
-So, feel free to recreate your favorite by mixing and matching the ingredients in this Pepperoni Pizza Braid recipe!
-For instance, some of our favorite add-ins and variations include:
+There are endless varieties of pizza flavors out there so feel free to recreate your favorite by mixing and matching the ingredients in this Pepperoni Pizza Braid recipe.
+Need a nudge in the creative direction?
+Here are some of our favorite swaps and add-ins:

 - Different Dough.
 If needed, you can easily replace the puff pastry dough with crescent rolls or a pre-made pizza dough crust instead.
 Just adjust the cooking time according to the package instructions.

 - Swapping Out the Protein.
-Replace or add to the pepperoni with any protein you like best!
-For instance, ground beef, sausage, taco meat, ham, bacon, Italian sausage, or shredded chicken all work great!
+Replace the pepperoni with any protein you prefer or add another into the mix.
+Sizzling sausage or bacon, spicy taco meat, salty ham, or shredded chicken all work well.
+Ground beef is a solid option, too.

 - Making It Extra Cheesy.
 You can never have too much cheese, right?
-Add more or replace the Mozzarella with varieties like a shredded Italian cheese blend, a shredded Pizza cheese blend, Cheddar cheese, Monterrey Jack cheese, feta, goat cheese, or whatever you like best.
+Add more or replace the mozzarella with varieties like a shredded Italian cheese blend, a shredded Pizza cheese blend, Cheddar cheese, Monterey Jack cheese, feta, goat cheese, or whatever you like best.

 How to Store